 At another stop, I thought I’d entered a movie set as thousands, and I mean thousands, of uniformed children cheered us, waving little Indonesian flags and chanting at the top of their lungs.
 A full feature film crew could not have orchestrated this better.

-I had several meals during the day, probably a dozen or so, sampling Balinese specialties at each stop – coconut- and bean-based sweets, rice and banana cake, roast suckling pig, all manner of chilli chicken.
+I had several meals during the day, probably a dozen or so, sampling Balinese specialties at each stop – coconut- and bean-based sweets, rice and banana cake, roast suckling pig, all manner of chili chicken.

 The minister’s aide gave me snake fruit to try – and I was hooked.
 It’s called salak, and the peel is hard and scaly.
 Under it is a crunchy slightly sour fruit with a few large pits.
 It tastes like a cross between strawberries and quince, with a consistency somewhere between apple and lychee.
 I’m told you can’t find it anywhere but Indonesia and after having eaten at least ten, was told one should limit consumption to one or two because, you know, the belly.

 I also had an unusual drink, some kind of coconut milk with caramelized sugar at the bottom with bits of floating green jelly throughout… hard to describe but tasty, perhaps some kind of bubble tea forerunner.